AUDIT COMMITTEE CHARTER1

 - Review and discuss any earnings press releases, as well as any financial information and earnings guidance provided to analysts and rating agencies.

 - Review and discuss with management and the outside auditors the quality and adequacy of the Company’s internal controls and the attestation of the independent auditors with respect to those controls required by Section 404 of the Sarbanes-Oxley Act of 2002, and the Committee shall have the further authority to meet with the internal auditors or individuals performing those functions on behalf of the Company.
 The review shall include any material issues raised by the internal auditors or by any inquiry or investigation by governmental authorities.
 The Committee shall also review and discuss with the auditors and, if appropriate, management any management or internal control letter issued or, to the extent practicable, proposed to be issued by the auditors, as well as management’s response, if any, to such letter and any additional material written communications between the auditors and management.

 - receive from the outside auditors a formal written statement delineating all relationships between the auditor and the Company consistent with applicable requirements of the Public Company Accounting Oversight Board (United States);

 - discuss with the outside auditors any such disclosed relationships and their impact on the outside auditor’s independence; and

 - take appropriate action to oversee the independence of the outside auditor.

-- The Committee shall determine and approve engagements of the auditors, prior to commencement of such engagements (unless in compliance with exceptions available under applicable laws and rules related to immaterial aggregate amounts of services), to perform:
+- Determine and approve engagements of the auditors, prior to commencement of such engagements (unless in compliance with exceptions available under applicable laws and rules related to immaterial aggregate amounts of services), to perform:

 - all proposed audit, review and attest services, including the scope of and plans for the audit, the adequacy of staffing and the compensation to be paid, at the Company’s expense, to the auditors; and